-The following sections discuss specific U.S.-Gulf defense relationships.81
+The following sections discuss specific U.S.-Gulf defense relationships.78

 - Saudi Arabia.
-The United States and Saudi Arabia have signed successive memoranda of understanding (MoUs) under which a few hundred U.S. military personnel to train the military, National Guard (SANG), and Ministry of Interior forces in Saudi Arabia.
-The Saudi force has about 225,000 active duty personnel, with about 600 tanks, of which 200 are U.S.-made M1A2 "Abrams" tanks.
+The United States and Saudi Arabia have signed successive memoranda of understanding (MoUs) under which U.S. military personnel train the military, National Guard (SANG), and Ministry of Interior forces in Saudi Arabia.
+The Saudi force has over 200,000 active duty personnel, with about 600 tanks, of which 200 are U.S.-made M1A2 "Abrams" tanks.
 The Saudi Air Force flies the F-15.
-In late 2018, Saudi Arabia announced it would buy the sophisticated missile defense system Theater High Altitude Air Defense system (THAAD) at an estimated cost of about \$14 billion.
-The sale was approved by the State Department in October 2017. - Kuwait.
+In 2018, Saudi Arabia announced it would buy the sophisticated missile defense system Terminal High Altitude Area Defense system (THAAD) at an estimated cost of about \$14 billion.
+The sale was approved by the State Department in October 2017.
+In 2019, the Administration has cited emergency authority to make additional sales to Saudi Arabia, prompting congressional criticism of the sales as well as of the Administration use of emergency authority.
+In concert with escalated tensions with Iran in mid-2019, some U.S. forces have deployed to Prince Sultan Air Base south of Riyadh, which had not been used by U.S. forces since 2003.
+See CRS Insight IN11127, U.S. Arms Sales to the Middle East: Trump Administration Uses Emergency Exception in the Arms Export Control Act, coordinated by Jeremy M. Sharp. - Kuwait.
 The United States has had a DCA with Kuwait since 1991, and over 13,000 mostly U.S. Army personnel are stationed there, including ground combat troops.
 Kuwait has hosted the U.S.-led headquarters for Operation Inherent Resolve (OIR), the military component of the campaign against the Islamic State.
 U.S. forces operate from such facilities as Camp Arifjan, south of Kuwait City, where the United States pre-positions ground armor including Mine Resistant Ambush Protected (MRAP) vehicles, as well as from several Kuwaiti air bases.
 U.S. forces train at Camp Buehring, about 50 miles west of the capital.
-Kuwait has a small force (about 15,000 active military personnel) that relies on U.S. arms, including Abrams tanks and F/A-18 combat aircraft.
+Kuwait has a small force-about 15,000 active military personnel-that relies on U.S. arms, including Abrams tanks and F/A-18 combat aircraft.
 The Trump Administration stated during the September 2017 visit to Washington, DC, of Kuwait's Amir that it would proceed with selling Kuwait 32 additional F/A-18s. - Qatar.
 The United States has had a DCA with Qatar since 1992, which was revised in December 2013.
-Over 11,000 U.S. military personnel, mostly Air Force, are in Qatar, stationed at the forward headquarters of U.S. Central Command (CENTCOM), which has responsibility for the Middle East and Central Asia; a Combined Air Operations Center (CAOC) that oversees U.S. combat aircraft missions in the region; the large Al Udeid Air Base; and the As Saliyah army pre-positioning site where U.S. armor is pre-positioned.
-Qatar's armed force is small with about 12,000 active military personnel.
-Qatar has historically relied on French military equipment, including Mirage combat aircraft, but in late 2016, the Obama Administration approved selling up to 72 F-15s to Qatar.
-The F-15 deal, with an estimated value of \$21 billion, was formally
+Over 11,000 U.S. and coalition military personnel, mostly Air Force, are in Qatar, stationed at the forward headquarters of U.S. Central Command (CENTCOM), which has responsibility for the Middle East and Central Asia; a Combined Air Operations Center (CAOC) that oversees U.S. combat aircraft missions in the region; the large Al Udeid Air Base; and the As Saliyah army pre-positioning site where U.S. armor is pre-positioned.79 Qatar's armed force is small with about 12,000 active military personnel.
+Qatar has historically relied on French military equipment, including Mirage combat aircraft, but in 2016, the Obama Administration approved selling up to 72 F-15s to Qatar.
+The F-15 deal, with an estimated value of \$21 billion, was formally signed between Qatar and the Trump Administration on June 14, 2017.
+Qatar and